Theatrius

 Politics becomes personal when brothers Edwin and John Wilkes Booth find themselves on opposing sides of the most defining conflict in American history.
 In the aftermath of the Lincoln assassination, Edwin Booth revisits his past and examines his own role and responsibility for his brother's heinous crime.

 As president of the Ronald Reagan High School Drama Club, Desmond Channing spends most of his life in the spotlight.
 But when a hotshot transfer student challenges his throne, Desmond responds, as any diva would, with lethal force.
-Now, stuck in Hell’s most squalid cabaret venue, Desmond must relive his disturbing tale of woe.
+Now, in Hell’s most squalid cabaret venue, Desmond relives his disturbing tale of woe.

 An art history major takes a road trip with the subject of her thesis, a modern artist who wants to reclaim her old adventurous spirit.